 Fabric Storage: Organize and Store Your Fabric

 Tip #6 | Thread Storage Rack

-I keep my thread up on my sewing desk and I always keep every color on-hand.
+I think it's a good idea to keep my thread up on my sewing desk, and I always keep every color family on-hand.
 If I run out I make a note and pick up another spool the next time Jo-Anns has a 50% thread sale.
 It really saves me a lot of hassle to have any color I might need (or close enough) at home.
-And yes I like to sort by color although looking at this there are a few runaways 🙂
+And yes I like to sort by color, although looking at this there are a few runaways 🙂

 thread organization

-These fabric storage and organization methods worked well for me when I was starting out.
-I’ll admit a few years later we moved and I organized my new sewing space – still using a lot of the same ideas and principles here for fabric organization…but luckily…I had a bit more room which always helps.
+I’ll admit a few years later we moved, and I organized my new sewing space – still using a lot of the same ideas and principles here for fabric organization…but luckily…I had a bit more room which always helps.

+Fabric Storage: Organize and Store Your Fabric